 After selecting the repository, the New Repository Connection screen will appear.

 To connect to a repository, you must populate the following fields:

-- Label: This is the name you will give to your Repository Connection.
-This is how it will be referenced throughout the Tasktop Application.
+- Name: This is the name you will give to your Repository Connection.
+This is how it will be referenced throughout the Hub Application.

-- Location: This is the URL used to access the repository.
+- URL: This is the URL used to access the repository.

 - Authentication Details (see authentication section below for more details).

 Note: You may see additional fields on the Repository Connection screen depending on which repository you are connecting to.
 See our Connector Documentation for repository-specific information.
 Any required fields will be marked with an asterisk.